RTakes/simpleRestfulApi-CodingChallenge/README.md

 # simpleRestfulApi
 A simple restful api using Node, Express and MySQL.
 This project creates a restful api, allowing users to create lists of cities they have visited.

+#Getting Started
+1. In terminal, navigate to the root project folder and run npm install
+2. Create a mySQL database and import the seed data from the data folder
+3. In the /config folder, rename config_example.json to config.json and add your database credentials
+4. Enjoy!
+5.
 #API
 1. List all cities in a state.  {state} = State's abbreviation.
 	- `GET /v1/states/{state}/cities`